Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 Punta Allen:

-• Booking: No advance booking is required.
-Upon arrival in the village of Punta Allen, head to one of the boat cooperatives, which are easy to spot since the village is quite small.
+- Booking: No advance booking is required.
+Upon arrival in the village of Punta Allen, head to one of the boat co-operatives, which are easy to spot as the village is quite small.

-• Tour Details: The tour lasts around 2h30 to 3h and offers opportunities to see dolphins, turtles, Bird Island, snorkel in the reef, and enjoy the natural pools.
-All cooperatives offer similar tours with comparable boats.
+- Tour Details: The tour lasts around 2h 30m to 3h and offers opportunities to see dolphins, turtles and Bird Island, snorkel in the reef, and enjoy the natural pools.
+All co-operatives offer similar tours with comparable boats.

 Muyil:

-• Pricing: The standard 1h30 tour, which takes you through the mangroves and channels for a floating activity, is priced at 1000 MXN Pesos per person, irrespective of the group size.
-Captains usually consolidate arrivals into one boat, fitting 6 to 8 people.
+- Pricing: The standard 1h 30m tour, which takes you through the mangroves and channels for a floating activity, is priced at 1000 MXN Pesos per person, irrespective of the group size.
+Captains usually consolidate arrivals into one boat, holding 6 to 8 people.

-Remember, prices and availability might change, so it’s always a good idea to double-check current rates and offerings closer to your visit.
+Remember, prices and availability might change, so it’s always a good idea to double-check current rates and offers closer to your visit.

 Visiting Sian Ka’an comes with additional costs.
 Among them, we can list: